BASIS OF AFFILIATION

 - All C-Team members are responsible for working together to build and sustain the movement.

-- The C-Team creates/updates a Strategic Plan annually, noting potential projects.
+- The C-Team creates/updates a Strategic Plan annually, noting the potential projects.

 - Each Coordinator, in consultation with the Co-Coordinator, prepares a mandate and specific plan at the beginning of each fiscal year for review and agreement by the C-Team.